-Invoice Factoring is An Excellent Financing Option for Small Businesses
+Invoice Factoring For Small Businesses – An excellent Financing Option

 Choosing an invoice factoring company for you can seem like a daunting prospect for many small business owners.
 To make this easier we have created the ultimate guide covering everything from how small business factoring works to the costs involved.
 We have also listed the UK’s top invoice factoring companies.

 Factoring Companies for Small Businesses

-Once you have decided that invoice factoring is the best option for your business you need to start considering which UK invoice factoring company will suit your needs most appropriately.
+Once you have decided that invoice factoring is the best option for your business you need to start considering which invoice factoring company will suit your needs most appropriately.

 For some small business factoring companies, you will need to have been in business for a certain amount of time and have a minimum turnover.
 You can self-select some companies based on these factors alone.

 Invoice factoring is a way for small businesses to raise capital and improve cash flow.
 You sell your unpaid invoices to an invoice factoring company in return for a cash advance.

 The cash advance usually equates to around 90 – 95% of the invoice value which you receive within 24-48 hours of sending the invoice to a factor.
 The remaining value of your invoice is paid back to you minus the factoring fees once it has been collected.

 Factoring small business options depend on a number of factors, and brings a range of advantages and disadvantages for your business.
 Weighing these up in the context of what options are available to you is important when choosing a factoring company.

 Invoice factoring isn’t right for every small business, but for others it can be a lifeline and a way of maximising opportunity and growth.